What is the hybrid work model – the complete guide

 McKinsey states that the lockdowns induced by the Covid-19 pandemic have opened the gates to the hybrid business model reality.

-The hybrid work can be considered a spectrum of solutions between the fully remote working and no remote at all.
+Hybrid work can be considered a spectrum of solutions between fully remote working and no remote at all.
 Thus, there can be a myriad of models of hybrid work, using multiple heuristics and approaches to solve the problems.

-The key aspect of the approach is to give the employee the freedom to choose between his or her home office and the company office without a preference for one or another.
+The key aspect of the approach is to give the employee the freedom to choose between his or her home office and the company office without a preference for one or the other.
 While there can be multiple ways to implement the idea, there are three major approaches seen:

-• Remote-centric – the opposite of the above.
-In this way, the company fully adopts the work from home trends.
+- Remote-centric – the opposite of the above.
+In this way, the company fully adopts the work-from-home trends.
 So what does fully remote mean?
-The remote-centric approach favors working from home and considers the office an additional space, that can come in handy for meetings, lunches, integrations, or brainstorming sessions.
-The employee is expected to work mostly from home and “forget going back to the office” could be adopted as a warcry.
+The remote-centric approach favors working from home and considers the office an additional space that can be helpful for meetings, lunches, integrations, or brainstorming sessions.
+The employee is expected to work mostly from home, and “forget going back to the office” could be adopted as a war cry.

-• Balanced – the third model, that favors neither the office nor the home office.
-There is (or at least shouldn’t be) no preference for any way of working and the office-based employees work with these on their home office as equals.
+- Balanced – the third model, which favors neither the office nor the home office.
+There is (or at least shouldn’t be) no preference for any way of working, and the office-based employees work with these in their home offices as equals.
 This approach leverages all remote work trends combined with the latest hybrid office innovations to deliver an experience unseen before.

 The hybrid work is much more than a buzzword – it is a new philosophy of getting office work done.